bright/new-www/content/jobs/senior-android-developer.md

 * team building events once a quarter
 * bright lunch initiative every week
 * if you like to work in the office, we provide you with a parking card

+Hope to see you on our Bright board soon.  🧡